abhisheksr01/spring-boot-microservice-best-practices/README.md

       Jenkins by default starts at port 8080 & our spring boot application also uses the same port.</br>
       Hence to avoid the Binding Exception we are using an environment variable **-e JENKINS_OPTS="--httpPort=9090"**.

+      Access local Jenkins at http://localhost:9090/ and install all the recommended plugins.

+      Additonal Plugins:
+      * HTML Publisher

       To learn more about this approach [click here.](https://github.com/jenkinsci/docker/blob/master/README.md)